ktos/Ktos.AspNetCore.Authentication.ApiKeyHeader/README.md

-The interface requires for you implementation of a method returning a pair of bool and string, where bool indicates if the authentication was successful, and in the string you may provide a name, which will be used in created `AuthenticationTicket.Claims`, so you may differentiate between different users.
+The interface requires for you implementation of a method returning a pair of bool and string, where bool indicates if the authentication was successful, and in the string you may provide a name, which will be used in created `AuthenticationTicket.Claims` as `Principal.Identity.Name` so you may differentiate between different users.

 In this example, a simple `ILogger<T>` is used: